astronomer/docs/astro/reporting-dashboard.md

 Astro provides a collection of dashboards that include important metrics about your Organization's use of Astro.
 These dashboards include:

-- Organization explorer
+- Organization Explorer
-- Deployment detail
+- Deployment Detail
 - DAG SLA
 - Cost Breakdown (Hosted only)
 - Operator Use

-Dashboards help you quickly identify any problems or opportunities to optimize how your team uses Airflow.
-For example, you can use the Deployment detail page to identify unexpected DAG behaviors, like unusually high compute use, and then check the **Cost Breakdown** dashboard to identify any associated costs incurred by that behavior.
+Dashboards help you quickly identify opportunities to optimize how your team uses Airflow.
+For example, you can use the Deployment Detail page to identify unexpected DAG behaviors, like unusually high compute use, and then check the **Cost Breakdown** dashboard to identify any associated costs incurred by that behavior.

 To view Astro dashboards, click your Workspace name in the upper left corner of the Cloud UI, click **Organization Settings**, then click **Dashboards**.
 You can also access this page directly at [https://cloud.astronomer.io/dashboards](https://cloud.astronomer.io/dashboards).

-Each dashboard shows the last time that it was updated, in the **Data available through** section.
+Use the tabs at the bottom of the Cloud UI to switch between dashboards.
+Each dashboard shows the last time that it was updated in the **Data available through** section.

 :::info